Hard-to-Treat Epilepsy? Surgical Advances May Help You

 “Now, with these patients, we can remove one lobe and implant the device to stimulate the other, or we can implant it to stimulate both,” he says.

-For the past year or so, surgeons also have treated two types of epilepsy with laser ablation.
+In recent years, surgeons also have treated two types of epilepsy with laser ablation.
 Using magnetic resonance imaging (MRI) to guide them, surgeons can reach a deep part of the brain through minimally invasive surgery.

 In this procedure, surgeons insert a guidance catheter through a tiny hole in the skull into the temporal lobe where scar tissue is causing seizures.
 Then the surgeons insert a laser with a tip that can deliver different amounts of heat to remove the tissue.